Zack1017/Digital-Meter-Project/Part1-Voltmeter+Ammeter/README.md

 ### Voltmeter Code

-Objective:
+#### Objective:
 This program reads an analog voltage through a voltage divider, calculates the actual voltage using known resistor values, and displays it on an LCD.
 It also prints raw analog readings to the serial monitor.

-Steps to Implement:
+#### Steps to Implement:
-Include Necessary Libraries:

-Use a library that allows communication with an I2C or standard LCD (16x2) like Adafruit's LiquidCrystal.

-Define Variables:
+1. Define Variables:

-Create a variable to store the calculated voltage.
+- Create a variable to store the calculated voltage.

-Declare the analog input pin connected to the voltage divider.
+- Declare the analog input pin connected to the voltage divider.

-Initialize the LCD object.

-Create a Voltage Calculation Function:
+2. Create a Voltage Calculation Function:

-Define the resistor values used in the voltage divider.
+- Define the resistor values used in the voltage divider.

-Set the reference voltage for the ADC (typically 5.0V on many boards).
+- Set the reference voltage for the ADC.

-Read the analog value multiple times (e.g., 20 samples) to average out noise.
+- Read the analog value multiple times (e.g., 20 samples) to average out noise.

-Convert the average analog reading into a voltage using the ADC resolution (typically 10-bit, 0–1023).
+- Convert the average analog reading into a voltage using the ADC resolution (See Below).

+    voltage = (((adc_value+.5) * v_ref) / 1024);

+Where adc_value is the average value of the pin and v_ref is the logic voltage.

-Use the voltage divider formula to scale the voltage back up to the real input voltage.
+- Use the voltage divider formula to scale the voltage back up to the real input voltage.

-Set Up the System:
+#### Set Up the System:

-Begin serial communication for debugging.

-Initialize the LCD display and turn on the backlight.

-Print a label (like "Voltage:") to the first row of the display.
+- Print a label (like "Voltage:") to the first row of the display.

-In the Loop Function:
+#### In the Loop Function:

-Call your voltage calculation function.
+- Call your voltage calculation function.(See Below)

+    lcd_.print( calculate_voltage(),1);

-Display the result with 1 decimal precision on the second row of the LCD.
+- Display the result with 1 decimal precision on the second row of the LCD.

-Optionally, continue printing raw ADC readings to the serial monitor for debugging.